tota-dart/tota-website/pages/index.md

 <section id="features" class="features-layout">
   <div class="feature">
     <h3>Simple, but not stupid.</h3>
-    <p>Tota forgoes some complexity of other static-site generators in order to remain joyous and memorable to use.</p>
+    <p>Ships with sensible defaults to allow zero configuration, but still offers the flexibility of overrides.</p>
   </div>
   <div class="feature">
     <h3>Blog-aware.</h3>
-    <p>Tota treats this common use case with respect with optional permalinks, and archive and tag pages.</p>
+    <p>This common use-case is treated with respect.
+Tota automatically generates archive and tag pages for blog posts.</p>
   </div>
   <div class="feature">
-    <h3>1-click deployments.</h3>
+    <h3>Cloud native.</h3>
-    <p>Deploy your site to Netlify, a leading hosting provider, with one command.
-More hosts coming soon.</p>
+    <p>Optimized for automated CI/CD environments.
+Use Tota's deploy command to upload your site to Netlify in one step.</p>
   </div>
 </section>